 The Transmission Development Plan (TDP) for Ireland is published annually by EirGrid.
 It is the equivalent document to the TDPNI for Ireland and is the plan for the development of the Irish transmission network and interconnection.
 It covers a ten year period.
 The TDP presents projects that are needed for the secure operation of the Irish transmission network.
-At the interface, the two plans must talk to each other.
+EirGrid and SONI work to co-ordinate the two plans.